Sinus Surgery (Balloon Sinuplasty)

 Examination and Recommendation

-The endoscopic sinus surgery procedure is normally performed on an outpatient basis, and it begins with the application of a general anesthetic.
+Endoscopic sinus surgery and balloon sinuplasty are normally performed on an outpatient basis, and it begins with the application of a general anesthetic.
 Detailed instructions about recovering from your procedure will be provided after your operation.
 It will outline the steps you may need to take to facilitate your recovery.
 After your surgery is completed, there can be some discomfort in your nasal passages and possibly some bleeding as well.
 For the initial 24 to 48 hours following your procedure, it is possible that there may be some additional mucus and blood drainage, and we recommend taking Tylenol to relieve any symptoms of discomfort.
 If your pain is pronounced, however, stronger pain relief can be provided, and any nasal congestion that occurs can be minimized with warm showers.
 Although uncommon, post-operative swelling of the eyes over the ensuing 24 to 48 hours can occur, whereas swelling inside of your nasal cavities is more commonplace, and this can cause congestion for a few days.
 In some patients, a minor fever associated with post-surgical symptoms can crop up, which is another reason why Tylenol is recommended by Michigan Sinus and Allergy.

 While they are less noticeable in children, sinus infection symptoms can occur, and these symptoms may range from post-nasal drip to a nighttime cough, fatigue, tenderness in the nasal area, and headaches.
 If these symptoms persist for your child, they may require a sinus window, which is a procedure called an antrostomy that creates a small opening that facilitates nasal fluid drainage for the patient.